-All Click or tap here to enter text. facilities are regularly monitored in areas where there is no expectation of privacy (i.e., hallways, stadiums, gymnasiums, cafeterias, etc.) using both technology resources and staff personnel.
+All [School Division] facilities are regularly monitored in areas where there is no expectation of privacy (i.e., hallways, stadiums, gymnasiums, cafeterias, etc.) using both technology resources and staff personnel.

 Staff Access to Facility

 Staff will have access to the facility at pre-determined times based on the scope of their job duties and responsibilities.
 Standards will be established to restrict access to the building when it is not essential.
 If staff members should need access outside of the designated times, they must contact their supervisor to request the exception.
 A sample badge access schedule can be found in the Resource Templates.